Moab-Bit-Coders-Repository/satellite-api/README.md

 ## REST API ##

-All endpoints accept and return data in JSON format.
+Each call to an API endpoint responds with a JSON object, whether the call is successful or results in an error.

-The code samples below assume that you've set `IONOSPHERE` to the public base URL of your server.
+The code samples below assume that you've set `IONOSPHERE` in your shell to the public base URL of your server.

 ### POST /order ###

 Place an order for a message transmission.
-The body of the POST must provide a file containing the message and a bid in millisatoshis.
+The body of the POST must provide a `file` containing the message and a `bid` in millisatoshis.
 If the bid is below an allowed minimum millisatoshis per byte, an error is returned.

 For example, to place an order to transmit the file `hello_world.png` with an initial bid of 10,000 millisatoshi, issue an HTTP POST request like this: